Monthly newsletter: Read the latest issue

 See five-year campus master plan

-The IACUC reviews all protocols involving research with live vertebrate animals.
+The IACUC reviews all protocols involving research with live or dead vertebrate animals.
 The committee ensures such protocols adequately protect the health and welfare of animals utilized for research.

 The IBC reviews protocols for research involving recombinant DNA, biohazardous materials, infectious agents and biologically derived toxins, including select agents.
 The committee reviews such protocols for adequate safety measures, lab-specific standard operating procedures, training, compliance with regulations and University policy, etc.